taocpp/taopq/doc/Installing.md

     conan install .

-Where `.` indicated the folder where `conanfile.txt` is installed.
-You also can pass the file path if you prefer.
+Where `.` indicates the folder where `conanfile.txt` is installed.
+You also can pass the file path instead.

 However, if you do not want to keep a new file, you can simply install the package directly, the result will be the same: